Comprehensive Integrated Risk Management Solutions are available for all the world's standards!

 Modules include:

-NIST 800-30 is part of an overall process outlining the specific steps needed in an organization’s risk assessment of their IT system.
+NIST 800-30 is part of an overall process outlining the specific steps needed in an organization’s risk assessment of its IT system.
 It’s typically used in federal information systems.
-This step-by-step guide shows how to conduct the assessment, identify the assets, vulnerability identification or threat events, and the potential impact on the organization.
+This step-by-step guide shows how to conduct the assessment, identify the assets, vulnerability identification, or threat events, and the potential impact on the organization.

 The guide is a roadmap for the assessment.
 It assists the organization in preparing for it, conducting each part of it, and then effectively communicating the results in risk assessment reports.
 It helps better evaluate existing security controls and any needed improvements.